Mily Possoz: World War I and after

 There was a thriving community of artists in Lisbon during and immediately after World War I. Central to the group were Robert and Sonia Delaunay, who had lived in Paris but were in Spain when war broke out, decided not to return and moved to Lisbon.
 Others, apart from Possoz, were Sarah Affonso, Almada Negreiros, Helena Viera da Silva, Abel Manta, Clementina Carneiro de Moura, Fernanda de Castro, Estrela Faria and António Soares.
 In 1922, many of these took up residence in Paris.
 Possoz paid frequent visits but appears not to have lived permanently in Paris again until 1927.

 During her visits to France, Possoz became an active member and only female partner of the society Jeune Gravure Contemporaine (Young Contemporary Engraving), which staged annual shows and was influential in keeping the spirit of printmaking alive.
 She exhibited at museums and galleries and became friends with the Japanese artist Tsuguharu Foujita, with whom she collaborated on some of his lithographs.
 In Brussels, she exhibited with Gravure Original Belge.
 In 1922, Possoz was rejected for exhibition by the Portuguese Sociedade Nacional de Belas Artes, due to her criticism of the conservatism and artistic backwardness of the Portuguese artistic society, a rejection that the newspaper Diário de Notícias considered to be "an injustice and a scandal".
 Outraged, Eduardo Viana, who had never been refused to exhibit, decided to organize an exhibition for modernist artists in 1925, borrowing the name of Autumn Salon from a similar exhibition in Paris.
 Possoz exhibited several works.
 In 1926, Viana ended the engagement and left for Brussels.
 They resumed the relationship two years later but separated again in 1930.

 Possoz settled in Paris from 1927 to 1937, occasionally visiting Portugal to exhibit or visit family members.
-The decision to stay in Paris may have been due to an invitation by the French poet, writer and essayist Valéry Larbaud to illustrate one of his books.
+The decision to stay in Paris may have been due to an invitation by the French poet, writer and essayist Valery Larbaud to illustrate one of his books.
 It appears that most of her work during this period involved book illustrations and that she also obtained income from the sale of prints.
 Her financial situation was precarious.
 In 1937 she participated in the Exposition Internationale des Arts et Techniques dans la Vie Moderne (International Exposition of Art and Technology in Modern Life) in Paris and won a Gold Medal for engraving, and in the same year exhibited at the French Printmaking Exhibition, held in Cleveland, United States, which led to several of her works being purchased by the Cleveland Museum of Art.